buffed 1 of 2

 Adjective

-• Her makeup included a bold smokey eye and a glossy lip.
+• Her makeup included bold brows, a slightly smokey eye and a glossy lip for added definition.

 Adjective